 The new owner of Hart Road Animal Hospital as of July 2014, Dr. Lauren M. Smith comes to us with 3 decades of valuable experience.
 With clinic ownership she can now say she has held every job there is in a small animal veterinary practice over those years.
 Lauren grew up on a small farm in Ellensburg, Washington where her first experience in veterinary medicine was volunteering at a mixed animal practice in her hometown in 7th grade.
 From that point forward she knew this was her calling.
 Lauren loves all critters and from early childhood her life mission was “to take care of kitties”.
 She attended the University of Washington in Seattle, working her first paid veterinary job as a receptionist then veterinary assistant at an emergency animal hospital in Kirkland during those years.
 She obtained her undergraduate degree, graduating with a Bachelor of Science degree in Zoology in 1987.
 After graduating from veterinary school at Washington State University in 1991 Dr. Smith returned to Seattle and began her professional life at a feline clinic.
 In 1996, Lauren and her future husband Rick Walker moved to Portland.
 They opened their first family business Aloha Music, a community musical instrument and repair shop (at the Aloha Mall-185th and TV Highway).
 Dr. Smith has practiced in the local community for over 20 years and prides herself at staying up-to date with current veterinary trends while remaining practical and maintaining a sense of humor.
 She has a passion for feline medicine and surgery and enjoys educating staff and clients about the benefits of preventive care.
 Her current family consists of 5 special kitties at home (plus 2 here at the clinic) and a rescue dog named “Melody”.
 In her limited spare time Dr. Smith enjoys music, gardening and spending time with her pets and Rick.

-Jenny has been employed at Hart Road Animal Hospital as a Veterinary Assistant and Client Service Representative since July of 2013.
+Jenny has been employed at Hart Road Animal Hospital as a Certified Veterinary Technician since July of 2013.
 Jenny loves working here because she gets to meet amazing pets and people every day and has grown to love the familiar human and furry faces that have been coming to Hart Road for years.
 Jenny’s favorite part of her job is furthering her knowledge of veterinary medicine and animal care on a daily basis.
-She is now studying at PCC to become a Certified Veterinary Technician to advance her career in the veterinary field.
 Leisurely, she loves to spend time with family and friends, cook, read, dance, travel, listen to music, watch television and movies.
 However, her favorite time is spent at home cuddling with one (or all) of her four cats or her rescued American foxhound, Buddy (see photo)

 Shanna worked with preschool children before starting her work with animals.
 Because of her love of animals Shanna began working in the kennel area of another local veterinary hospital in 2005 where she met Dr Smith who also worked there at the time.
 When Dr Smith bought Hart Road Animal Hospital in 2014 she recruited Shanna to her team due to her excellent pet handling skills, compassion and attention to detail.
 Shanna was hired in 2014 here as a Veterinary Assistant but has morphed into an excellent Client Services Representative.
 She is perfect for this position since she loves greeting the clients and pets, helping with their concerns and talking to the clients.
 In her time away from work she loves going to movies, hanging out with her family and playing/cuddling with her two dogs Shadow and Mikki (see photo)